jxw769/EECS399-Spring19/README.md

 * **Make sure DE10 switch setup is the same as below**
    ![DE10 Switch SoC](/Screenshots/switchsoc.PNG) </br>
 * Boot up the Linux system.
 * Configure Linux such that the device is paired and bluetooth SPP port is enabled.
-(See below)
+(See below and Ref)
 * Execute
 ```cd ~/eecs399/bluetooth_send/ ```</br>
 ```./service.py```